PamNawi/YellowQuartz/content/Study Notes/Project Managment/Scrum Methodology/_Glossary/Product Backlog.md

 - Value
 - Acceptance Criteria

-Product backlog items that can be Done by the Scrum Team within one Sprint are deemed ready for selection in a Sprint Planning event.Product Backlog refinement is the act of breaking down and further defining Product Backlog items into smaller more precise items.
+Product backlog items that can be Done by the Scrum Team within one Sprint are deemed ready for selection in a Sprint Planning event.
+Product Backlog refinement is the act of breaking down and further defining Product Backlog items into smaller more precise items.

 Developers who will be doing the work are responsible for the sizing.
 The Product Owner may influence the Developers by helping them understand and select trade-offs.